 The areas listed above range from specialties to subspecialties to specializations that don’t include a board examination.
 Depending on which area you pursue, training (including residency) will range from 5-8 years.

-- Since oncology is the model of multidisciplinary care, the oncologist plays an increasing leadership role in managing the cancer research and care team
+- Since oncology is the model of multidisciplinary care, oncologists play an increasing leadership role in managing the cancer research and care team.

 - Oncology blends important health care advances in a setting of committed oncology nurses, psychologists, and modality specialists.

-- Oncologists have the opportunity to form the most intense, personal relationships with patients of any field of medicine.
+- Oncologists have the opportunity to form the most intense, personal relationships with patients out of all the fields of medicine.